codes-fusion/kotlin-android/README.md

-# Sample App.
+# Sample.
 Android MVP Architecture

-This repository contains a detailed sample app that implements MVP architecture using:
+This repository contains a detailed sample application that implements MVP Architecture using:

  - Kotlin
  - Anko